nytimes/backbone.stickit/README.md

 #### Master

+- The `bindKey` that was passed into the Backbone `change:attr` options was changed to `stickitChange` which is assigned the binding options which have a unique `bindId`.
 - Fixed a bug where "null" would show in Chrome when binding `attribute:null` to an element value.
 - Added handling for `observe` in function form.
 - When binding with `visible` the `{updateView:false}` property is defaulted.